 - White rice flour: It gives structure to the donuts.

-- Almond flour: Not only it brings moisture, but also makes the donuts extra tender!
+- Almond flour: Not only it brings moisture, but it also makes the donuts extra tender!

 - Tapioca starch: To prevent the donuts from crumbling and give them a lighter texture.